Go Back Up

 2. Holistic wellness programs

-While health and wellness benefits go hand-in-hand, they aren’t the same thing.
-Health benefits generally support your physical health through medical coverage, while wellness programs help to support healthy living, physical activity, and mindfulness.
+While health and wellness benefits go hand-in-hand, they aren't the same thing.
+Health benefits provide medical coverage for employees' physical health.
+Wellness programs promote overall employee well-being through healthy living, physical activity, and mindfulness.

 As part of a holistic wellness program, a wellness stipend allows you to give employees money for the wellness expenses that work best for their needs.
 This enables you to create a unique employee experience that traditional wellness programs can’t achieve.